iamyufan/COMPSCI401-Projects/Project2/README.md

 Personal Repo for COMPSCI 401 Project 2, 22SP@DKU

-*Course Description*

-> This course covers cloud infrastructures, virtualization, distributed file system, software defined networks and storage, cloud storage, and programming models such as MapReduce and Spark

 ## Project 2: DevOps and Cloud Computing

 1. Students will train an ML prediction model using the training.csv dataset.